 - 3.4.3 Where a student chooses to change their mode of study, the maximum period of registration will be re-calculated pro rata from the point at which the change is approved. - 3.4.4 To be eligible to continue to study for an award a student must not exceed the maximum period of registration set for the appropriate interim awards, unless approved Leave of Absence and/or statutory childcare leave is taken (see 3.5).

-- 3.4.5 Registration periods for students admitted with Recognition for Prior Learning and for students who choose to amend their mode of attendance will be calculated pro rata.
+Undergraduate students achieving less than 20 credits (the minimum requirements for a University Statement of Credit) are permitted to repeat all failed modules.
+Failure to achieve at least 20 credits at the end of the second year will result in withdrawal from the course. - 3.4.5 Registration periods for students admitted with Recognition for Prior Learning and for students who choose to amend their mode of attendance will be calculated pro rata.
 These registration periods will be recorded on the student record. - 3.4.6 On completion of their course, or at the point they withdraw or reach the maximum study period permitted, students will receive the relevant qualification (which may be an interim award) for the highest qualification they have obtained. - 3.4.7 Students who fail to achieve the qualification for which they are registered within the maximum registration period will normally have no right to return to study for the same course within a one year period.
 At this point a student may apply to study at the University and an application for recognition of prior learning may be made by the applicant. - 3.4.8 The University will permit enrolled students to change the qualification for which they are registered to an interim qualification provided it is validated for the course on which they are enrolled.
-Students must notify the University of this intention by the beginning of an academic year. - 3.4.9 Students may request a transfer to an alternative course and qualification at the same level provided they meet the entry criteria for that course and can complete the requirements of the new qualification within the maximum registration period granted to them when they began study on the course from which they have requested a transfer.
+Students must notify the University of this intention. - 3.4.9 Students may request a transfer to an alternative course and qualification at the same level provided they meet the entry criteria for that course and can complete the requirements of the new qualification within the maximum registration period granted to them when they began study on the course from which they have requested a transfer.